The brilliant Bugattis: Sculpture, silverware, furniture and the fastest cars in the world

 A new exhibition at this year's Treasure House Fair will shine a light on the many talents of the Bugatti dynasty.

 I was exactly today years old when I realised that the Bugatti family made more than just cars.
-I imagine I am not the only one who didn't know this, which is likely why Edward Horswell has decided to curate the 'The Brilliant Bugattis', which will see ‘sculpture, decorative arts and cars by four generations’ of the Bugatti family go on display at this summer’s Treasure House Fair (June 26–July 1) at Royal Hospital Chelsea.
+I imagine I am not the only one who didn't know this, which is likely why Edward Horswell has decided to curate the 'The Brilliant Bugattis', which will see ‘sculpture, decorative arts and cars by three generations’ of the Bugatti family go on display at this summer’s Treasure House Fair (June 26–July 1) at Royal Hospital Chelsea.

 The story begins with Carlo Bugatti (1856–1940), a ‘true Renaissance man’ who designed everything from furniture to silverware.
 His chair and desk, which he made as a gift for his friend Giovanni Giacometti and was thereafter used in the study of Giovanni’s son Alberto, will be on display.